Shall I tell of stars hidden by the queen?

 demanding I ask my questions

-treating them all with gravitas
+treating them with gravitas

 no matter how trite or common

-only foolish was the unasked.
+foolish were only the unasked.

-unschooled yet wise past words
+unschooled yet wise past time

-this trodder of untrodden way
+this trodder of untrodden ways

 he was more than Irish charm